 Before I begin, let me explain why I decided to run my blog on my Synology.
-First, I use Synology for a variety of purposes including to host CloudStation, which I use instead of free, public cloud alternatives.
-Given I am happy with this set up, the Synology is going to stick around.
-Synology also offers a variety of additional packages that can be installed and WordPress is one of them.
+First, I use Synology for various purposes, including to host CloudStation, which I use instead of free, public cloud alternatives.
+Given I am happy with this setup, the Synology is going to stick around.
+Synology also offers various additional packages that can be installed, and WordPress is one of them.

 I started by attempting to install and configure the stock packages available.
 As mentioned, Synology offers a WordPress package, which installs Apache, PHP, and MariaDB.
-This was trivial to install, but had an interesting caveat — it only worked with Apache 2.2 and PHP 5.0.
-I really wanted Apache 2.4 and PHP 7.0 and while these packages were available, the WordPress package did not allow their use.
-Now, installing WordPress is trivial, but I suspected the WordPress package on Synology was specifically customized for WordPress.
+This was trivial to install but had an interesting caveat — it only worked with Apache 2.2 and PHP 5.0.
+I really wanted Apache 2.4 and PHP 7.0, and while these packages were available, the WordPress package did not allow their use.
+Installing WordPress is trivial, but I suspected the WordPress package on Synology was specifically customized for WordPress.
 How could I get the best of both worlds?

 The workaround I came up with is that I installed the stock WordPress package with its dependencies and manually made some changes.
 After installation, I manually stopped WordPress, Apache, PHP, and MariaDB.
 I then opened File Station and navigated to the “web” directory.
 I copied the WordPress directory to retain everything it contained.
 Next, I uninstalled WordPress and all of its dependencies.
-I manually installed the Apache 2.4, PHP 7.0 and MariaDB packages.
+I manually installed the Apache 2.4, PHP 7.0, and MariaDB packages.
 Finally, I opened Web Station and manually configured a virtual host to point to my copied WordPress directory (I also used this as an opportunity to enable HSTS) and ensure the proper PHP extensions were enabled.
 Viola!
-Well, short of… Opening a browser to the newly configured site resulted in a 500 error.
-It turns out the custom WordPress package does have some Synology specific dependencies.
-The solution was to simply edit the wp-config.php file and comment out the Synology specific configuration file.
+Well, sort of… Opening a browser to the newly configured site resulted in a 500 error.
+It turns out the custom WordPress package does have some Synology-specific dependencies.
+The solution was to simply edit the wp-config.php file and comment out the Synology-specific configuration file.

-I did experience a few issues post migration.
+I did experience a few issues post-migration.
 First, I could see in the error logs that a couple of my tables in MariaDB were not happy.
-They were related to a plugin and I was able to manually fix them.
+They were related to a plugin, and I was able to fix them manually.
 The error logs also indicated that I did not have enough PHP processes running.
 This can be increased from the Web Station PHP section.
-When I increased I began to run into memory issues on my Synology (it is a much older model).
+When I increased, I began to run into memory issues on my Synology (it is a much older model).
 I ordered 4GB of memory and installed it in the Synology, but then ran into a constant CPU peg issue that resulted in an unusable Synology box.
 After a lot of troubleshooting, I learned the memory stick we not compatible and was causing issues.